Post # 214 -- Continue in Patience by President Dieter F. Uchtdorf

 In this study the little children were placed in a

-room with 1 marshmallow in the table in front of them.
-The children were told that they could eat
+room with 1 marshmallow in the table in front of

 the marshmallow now or they were told that if